-Oakton also offers a two-semester sequence of algebra-based courses that focus on all the topics listed above, but in more depth than in the technical course.
+Oakton also offers a two-semester sequence of algebra-based courses that focus on all the topics listed above, but in more in-depth than the technical course.
 Students taking this two-course sequence might be considering careers in health related fields, technical fields, or simply satisfying a general education requirement.

 We also offer a three-semester sequence of calculus-based courses that continues the above areas of study while using calculus.
 The third semester course covers additional topics including special relativity and quantum mechanics.
 Students taking these courses typically plan to transfer to a four-year college or university to pursue majors in physics, engineering, chemistry, or other science and technology related fields.

 To find out more about the exciting field of physics at Oakton, or about Oakton's nanotechnology courses, contact:

 Faculty on campus and available to students at designated times.